abbas-naser/iread-privacy-policy/README.md

 # Privacy Policy

-This repository hosts the Privacy Policy for the application "أقرأ".
+This repository hosts the Privacy Policy for the application **"أقرأ"**.
 The policy itself is available as an `index.html` file and is published via **GitHub Pages**.

 🔗 View the live Privacy Policy here: